DigitalState/Workflow/README.md

 ## Documentation

-Documentation ...

-Further documentation can be found in the [Documentation Repository](https://github.com/DigitalState/Documentation)
+Further documentation can be found in the [Documentation Repository](https://github.com/DigitalState/Documentation).

 ## References